saffronjam/thesis/usability analysis/for-participants.md

 Install the following tools:
 - kubectl: The CLI tool for Kubernetes.
 You can download it [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 - virtctl: The CLI tool for KubeVirt.
 You can download it [here](https://kubevirt.io/user-guide/operations/virtctl_client_tool).
+- A VNC viewer: A tool for viewing the VNC connection, such as [RealVNC](https://www.realvnc.com/en/).

 Ensure you have access to:
 - kubeconfig file: The configuration file for accessing the Kubernetes cluster.
 You should have received this alongside this document.
+Make sure that the kubeconfig file is in the default location (`~/.kube/config`) or set the `KUBECONFIG` environment variable to the path of the kubeconfig file.

 Ensure you have configured:
 - Your own namespace: Run `kubectl config set-context --current --namespace=<your given namespace>`

 And some conveniences:
-- In a separate terminal window, run `watch -n 1 kubectl get vmis` to monitor the state of the VMs.
+- In a separate terminal window, run `watch -n 1 kubectl get vmis` to monitor the state of the VMIs, or any other resource you want to monitor.

 ## Basic usage (Task 1/3)